 NFPA 99 Code requires all Line Isolation Monitors (LIMs) to be tested and documented at least once every 12 months (every month for older, analog designs).

-- "188.8.131.52.2 Line Isolation Monitor Tests.
-The line isolation monitor (LIM) circuit shall be tested after installation, and prior to being placed in service, by successifely grounding each line of the energized distribution system through a resistor whose value is 200 x V (ohms, where V equals measured line voltage.)
-The visual and audible alarms (see 184.108.40.206.3.2) shall be activated." - NFPA 99 - 2012
+- "220.127.116.11.2 Line Isolation Monitor Tests.
+The line isolation monitor (LIM) circuit shall be tested after installation, and prior to being placed in service, by successively grounding each line of the energized distribution system through a resistor whose value is 200 x V (ohms, where V equals measured line voltage.)
+The visual and audible alarms (see 18.104.22.168.3.2) shall be activated." - NFPA 99 - 2012

 PG LifeLink Annual Field Testing Services:

-PG LifeLink offers Annual Testing for all facilities using Isolated Power.
+PG LifeLink offers Annual Testing for all facilities using Isolated Power in all 50 states and Canada.
 PG LifeLink’s qualified Field Service Technicians are specifically trained on all brands and models of Isolated Power Systems.

-Testing to cover the minimal NFPA requirements is often performed internally by Biomed facility personnel.
-This type of testing will provide some minimal information about the health of the system.
+Testing to cover the NFPA requirements can be performed internally by facility personnel.
+This type of testing provides minimal information about the health of the system.
 However, these basic tests do not provide the type of data necessary to spot trends and ensure that system reliability is not compromised in the future.

 Benefits of Manufacturer Field Service and Maintenance